-Cell Phones
+Cell Phones/Electronic Devices

 Unauthorized use of cell phones is prohibited during class, lab, or clinical.
 Students are permitted to bring approved handheld devices that support the nursing software to class, lab, and clinical, but these devices must be used in accordance with SSCC Nursing Program guidelines and clinical agency guidelines.
 Use of a cell phone or other portable electronic device is not permitted during any assessment or test time.
-Students found using these devices will be reported to the Associate Dean of Health Services, and Academic Misconduct procedures will be instituted.
+Students found using these devices will be considered in violation of the Academic Misconduct Policy, reported to the Associate Dean of Health Services, and Academic Misconduct procedures will be instituted.
 Penalties may range from a reprimand to dismissal from the SSCC Nursing Program.